Nazeeefa/NanoSwe/README.md

 ### Introduction

-NanoSwe is analysis toolkit for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.
+NanoSwe is a preliminary analysis toolkit for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.
 Please feel free to contribute by submitting pull request.

 ### Pipeline